junhypark/Tomato/README.md

 ## 1-4.
 MeloTTS

-We use the MeloTTS for Text to Speech task, so you should install MeloTTS
+We use the MeloTTS for Text to Speech task

 Please refer to the link below for download method

             https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md

-Before install MeloTTS library, you should install txtsplit-1.0.0.
-Please enter below command
+**Before install MeloTTS library, you should install txtsplit-1.0.0.
+Please enter below command**

             pip install txtsplit